Clifford Geertz: Main ideas, contributions, and influences

-Seeking to converse with subjects in foreign cultures and gain access to their conceptual world is the goal of the semiotic approach to culture.
-Cultural theory is not its own master; at the end of the day we must appreciate, that the generality “thick description” contrives to achieve, grows out of the delicacy of its distinctions, not the sweep of its abstraction.
-The essential task of theory-building here is not to codify abstract regularities, but to make thick description possible; not to generalize across cases, but to generalize within them.
+Seeking to converse with subjects in foreign cultures and gain access to their conceptual world is the goal of the approach to culture.
+Cultural theory is not its own master, that the generality “thick description” contrives to achieve, grows out of the delicacy of its distinctions, not the sweep of its abstraction.
+The aim of theory-building in this context is not to codify abstract regularities, but to enable detailed (“thick”) description.
+Rather than seeking to generalize across cases, it focuses on developing insights within individual cases.

 During Geertz's long career he worked through a variety of theoretical phases and schools of thought.
 He would reflect an early leaning toward functionalism in his essay "Ethos, Worldview and the Analysis of Sacred Symbols", writing that "the drive to make sense out of experience, to give it form and order, is evidently as real and pressing as the more familiar biological needs."